From the Field

 How do I prepare for a hurricane?

-2. Plan for evacuation: Check evacuation routes and emergency shelter information, stock up on gas, choose and notify an out-of-state contact, know where you will meet loved ones if separated, and pack a “go bag” with items you’ll need if you evacuate.
+2. Prepare an evacuation plan: Check evacuation routes and emergency shelter information, fill up on gas, choose and inform an out-of-state contact person, establish a meeting place for your loved ones if you get separated, and pack a “go bag” with essential items you’ll need if you have to evacuate.

-3. Pack emergency supplies: Make sure you have food, water, flashlight, clothes, medicine, protective gear, radio, hygiene items, critical documents, sentimental items, and pet necessities ready to go if necessary.
+3. Pack emergency supplies: Prepare an emergency supply kit that includes non-perishable food, drinking water, a flashlight, extra clothes, necessary medicine, protective gear, a battery-powered radio, hygiene items, critical documents, sentimental items, and any necessities for your pets.

 BACK TO QUESTIONS